-- Check out the eveing lighting of the Bunker Hill Monument and Old Ironside, also know as the USS Constition in the Charleston Navy Yard
+- Check out the evening lighting of the Bunker Hill Monument and Old Ironsides, also known as the USS Constitution in the Charleston Navy Yard

 - Enjoy the lighting on the iconic buildings and bridges of Boston Harbor such as: International Place, the arch at the Boston Harbor Hotel, the Marriott Custom House Tower, New England Aquarium, The Lenorad Zakim Bridge, and The Mystic Tobin Bridge.

-- Enjoy the bussling evening along the North End waterfront.
+- Enjoy the bustling evening along the North End waterfront.